cscorley/dissertation/chapters/3_method/1_approach.md

 Application of the constructed changeset-based topic model for developer identification varies slightly from the general approach, as seen in Figure
 \ref{fig:changeset-triage}.
 Following @Matter-etal_2009, each developer has
-their own document, or profile, consisting of each changeset they have committed to the source code repository.
+their own document, or profile, consisting of all changesets they have committed to the source code repository.
 That is, the snapshot in this case is a corpus of developer documents that consists of all lines a particular developer has changed.
 As with our FLT, this ensures that each developer